 Dear Professor Göbel,

-On behalf of the many who have now been reassured and also on behalf of all those who were able to obtain information and further education at this event, I would like to thank you for once again helping CSG eV so tirelessly, competently and in a friendly manner.
+On behalf of the many who are now reassured, as well as on behalf of all those who were able to learn and expand their knowledge at this event, I thank you for once again helping CSG eV so tirelessly, competently and in a friendly manner.

 Best regards